capnspacehook/ansible-iptables/README.md

 - name: optional; name of the service
 - proto: the protocol to allow
 - port: the port to allow
-- user: optional; the user to allow
+- users: optional; the users to allow

 ## Installation